pivotal/docs-tap/install-aws.hbs.md

     Where:

-    - `MY-AWS-ACCOUNT-ID` is the account ID you depoloy Tanzu Application Platform in.
+    - `MY-AWS-ACCOUNT-ID` is the account ID you deploy Tanzu Application Platform in.
 No dashes and must be in the format `012345678901`.
     - `TARGET-AWS-REGION` is the region you deploy the Tanzu Application Platform to.
     - `VERSION-NUMBER` is your Tanzu Application Platform version.
 For example, `{{ vars.tap_version }}`.